burningdevil/kube/Softwares.md

 - haproxy
 - envoy

+### Network in pods/Network policy provider

+To implement networking between pods, you can choose from a variety of network vendors like:

+- Project Calico
+- Weave
+- Cilium

 ### service mesh

 a service mesh adds a proxy server to every container that you have in your architecture.
 When a service mesh is used, applications don’t talk to each other directly, but the traffic is routed through the proxies instead.